L-M0716/scHarbor/documentation/docs/inputs/fastq.md

 ## FastQC

-ScBridge runs FastQC on both reads of each run before STARsolo.
+scHarbor runs FastQC on both reads of each run before STARsolo.
 HTML reports and ZIP archives are written to `RESULTS_DIR/read_data/runs/RUN_ID/`.
 FastQC reports read-quality metrics; this step does not trim reads or replace cell-level quality control.

 ## STAR and STARsolo

-ScBridge uses STARsolo for single-cell FASTQ alignment and gene-count matrix generation.
+scHarbor uses STARsolo for single-cell FASTQ alignment and gene-count matrix generation.
 STARsolo is integrated into the STAR executable, so no separate STARsolo installation is required.

 | Operation | Key STAR/STARsolo option |